caronc/nzb-subliminal/README.md

 Installation Instructions
 =========================
-* Ensure you have a copy of NZBGet v11 or higher which can be retrieved from http://nzbget.net
 * Ensure you have Python v2.6 or higher installed onto your system.
 * Simply place the _Subliminal.py_ and _Subliminal_ directory together inside of your _nzbget/scripts_ directory.
+* For NZBGet users, please ensure you are running (at least) NZBGet v11 or higher.
+You can acquire the latest version of it from http://nzbget.net

 **Note:** The _Subliminal_ directory provides all of the nessisary dependencies in order for this script to work correctly.
 The directory is only required